meteryam/repoloop/README.md

 # repoloop.sh rhel-7-server-dotnet-rpms
 ```

+The pre6.4_repoloop.sh script is run the same way, but is designed to work on Satellite 6.2 and 6.3
+systems.

 For Red Hat repositories, labels are pulled from the repository set information.
 For non-Red Hat
 repositories, labels are pulled from the repository information.
 This maintains consistency with